![]() |

-| Three geologically distinct landscapes to enjoy in the Parc des
+| Three geologically very distinct landscapes in Parc des Grands Causses

-Very light, light and Moderate tours, https://www.tourisme-aveyron.com/fr |
+Very light, light and Moderate tours in https://www.tourisme-aveyron.com/fr |

 Cycling Tarn Valley, Between Albi and Millau

 From Albi, the "pink city" with its stunning brick-built old center, the renowned Toulouse-Lautrec Museum, and the majestic stone-brick Cathedral, to Millau, nestled in the heart of the Parc des Grands Causses, your journey along the Tarn River is nothing short of magical.
 As you walk or bike through the steep-sided valley, you’ll feel as though you’re in the mountains, even though you’re down in the valley between two hilly plateaus that rise up to 700 meters.
 The Tarn River flows swiftly westward through this breathtaking landscape, also known as Vallée de l'Amitié—a warm and welcoming place perfect for hiking and exploration.
 To the east, the dramatic Gorges des Raspes du Tarn add to the adventure.
 Along the way, you’ll discover ancient castles in Brousse-le-Château, Coupiac, and St. Izaire, as well as charming villages like Ambialet and St. Rome de Tarn.
 For centuries, life and local trade have thrived in these picturesque settings, making your journey a true step back in time.
+Bike trips in Aveyron, Lozère and Tarn department From Millau, a pleasant small Mediterranean alike city, also the gateway to the better known canyons of the Gorges du Tarn and a centre for activity holidays, you'll start the Tarn Valley tours in Albi and bike upstream to the worlds highest viaduct.
+From the second half of June, the chirring sound of cicadas will go all along with you as if in Provence. |

 Cycling Pays de Roquefort.